 This post may contain affiliate links.
 I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
 (Full disclosure)

 Thank you to Whole Earth Sweetener Co for sponsoring this post.
 The content and original recipe come solely from Wholesome Yum.

 I know, I know… it’s not even Halloween yet!
 Why am I talking about Thanksgiving already?
 Well, I’ll bet you’ve already figured out what you’re doing for Halloween, so on the blog it’s on to planning for the next holiday.
-After you hear about the side dish I’ve got for you today, you’ll see why!
+After you hear about the low carb holiday side dish I’ve got for you today, you’ll see why!

 My (extended) family has a holiday tradition of getting together at my second cousin’s parents’ house for Thanksgiving Day.
 I have yet to get a firm consensus for what their relationship to me is supposed to be.
 Third cousins?
 Second cousins once removed?
 We don’t have a large family, so even if they aren’t super close to me by blood, they’ve always been Aunt and Uncle to me growing up.
 Every November, my uncle prides himself in making the most perfect Thanksgiving turkey, while others contribute with salads and sides.

 Last Thanksgiving, I brought my havarti dill mashed cauliflower to our gathering and made everyone guess what it was.
 Some people thought it could be mashed potatoes, others figured out that it was mashed cauliflower, but ultimately it didn’t matter.
 Both groups gobbled it right up.

 This year, I’ve made it a goal to low-carb-ify (new word right here, yeah!) another classic holiday side dish: Low Carb Sweet Potato Casserole with Pecan Crust!
 Which is now my version of a healthy sweet potato casserole.